Filmsite Movie Review

 On a summer, star-lit, breezy night in Muncie, Indiana, a young innocent child named Barry Guiler (Cary Guffey) awakens from a dreamy sleep in his country house.
 The blowing trees outside his window cast moving shadows across his pillow and rustle the curtains.
 Inexplicably but intentionally, a mechanical toy monkey on his dresser begins moving manically - it noisily clashes its two cymbals together.
 Barry sits up from the noise and clamor, noticing that other mechanical objects and toys in his room are buzzing and have also sprung into action - his phonograph player begins to spin, the head of a ghoulish monster turns red and the figure moves its outstretched hands, and his play-toy vehicles start cruising around.
 As the aliens converge, a round beam of light dances on the wall of the stairway - he follows it down as it leads him out to the screen door of the porch.
 Through the door, he can see more brilliant light, and drifting smoke.

-Upstairs, Barry's young single mother Jillian Guiler (Melinda Dillon) is roused from her sleep by an invasion of her son's activated toys and the fact that her television set has been turned on.
+Upstairs, Barry's young single mother Jillian Guiler (Melinda Dillon) is roused from her sleep by an invasion of her son's activated toys and the fact that her television set has turned on, airing an episode of the mid-1970s TV show "Police Woman" starring Angie Dickinson.
 Thinking it's her son playing a trick on her, she calls out for him: "Barry?
 Honey?"
 But when she enters her son's room, he is missing.
 Still grasping one of the moving toys, she sees a gleeful Barry running from the house toward the woods, giggling and amused as he disappears into the night.
 She entreats him to stop, fearfully but helplessly calling: "Barry!
+Barry!"
+Shortly later, Jillian searches desperately for her son near their home, using a flashlight to guide her way.
+Distraught, she calls out: "Barry!
 Barry!"

 Fourth Close Encounter: Muncie, Indiana